02A

 cave

-Thus it is clear that humans and Mammoths lived amongst each other, and perhaps that humans relied on the Mammoth as part of their equation for survival.
+Thus it is clear that humans and mammoths lived amongst each other, and perhaps that humans relied on the mammoth as part of their equation for survival.
 It is also quite clear, however, that humans (and Neanderthals) helped to bring out the eventual extinction of this important neighbor.
-There is evidence that humans harvested Mammoths as a source of protein, used their tusks for art and other luxuries, and employed their bones and tusks in the construction of dwelling structures.
-Given their massive size and slow reproductive rates many believe that human hunting was one of a few major causes of the Mammoth’s extinction.
+There is evidence that humans harvested mammoths as a source of protein, used their tusks for art and other luxuries, and employed their bones and tusks in the construction of dwelling structures.
+Given their massive size and slow reproductive rates many believe that human hunting was one of a few major causes of the mammoth’s extinction.

-Along with humans, natural climate changes caused a shrinking of the Mammoth’s available living habitat spaces.
+Along with humans, natural climate changes caused a shrinking of the mammoth’s available living habitat spaces.
 The animal was basically being geologically sequestered by the Earth, forced to live in tighter areas of land.
 This caused the genetic pool to shrink and problems related to inbreeding eventually began to occur.
-Eventually, the planet’s Mammoth population was reduced to two small communes of about 500 to 1,000 each - one on St. Paul Island just off the southwest coast of Alaska; the other Wrangel Island, off the northeast tip Russia.
-The Wrangel Island Mammoths existed up until about 4,000 years ago and disappeared quite suddenly, with evidence pointing to a human hunting expedition as the likely cause.
+Eventually, the planet’s mammoth population was reduced to two small communes of about 500 to 1,000 each - one on St. Paul Island just off the southwest coast of Alaska; the other Wrangel Island, off the northeast tip Russia.
+The Wrangel Island mammoths existed up until about 4,000 years ago and disappeared quite suddenly, with evidence pointing to a human hunting expedition as the likely cause.

 But not Gone Forever